TeamShinkansen/docs/pages/hakchi/hakchi_adding_games.md

 ## Adding a new game to your mini

 ### 1. Click 'Add more games'
-With hakchi started and connected
+With hakchi started and connected.
+From the hakchi main screen:
 Click 'Add more games'
 {% include image.html file="AddMoreGames.png"  alt="Jekyll" caption="Add more games" %}